jts272/pp1-happy-bees-cafe/README.md

 </details>

 I ended up with a simple selection of colours: Black, White, Yellow, Light Brown and Dark Brown.
 The brown tones were taken from the different shades of wood visible in the picture.
 They were used effectively in the 'picture-frame' motif that is used across pages.

+On pages with a dark stock image, I created a white border to help mark the divide between the main content and the footer

 ### Imagery